selilulu/weather-react/README.md

 ## Tools 🧰

-Visual Studio Code
+*Visual Studio Code
-HTML,CSS
-React
+*HTML,CSS
+*React

 ### Objectives ⭐

--Single web page  with scroll down
+- Single web page  with scroll down
--Add places API to show images from the city that has been searched -Add 5 days weather forecast as an extra
+- Add places API to show images from the city that has been searched
+- Add 5 days weather forecast as an extra